In 2014, we accidentally launched the PESO Model©.

 While they are vanity metrics and don’t mean anything as they relate to real business goals, they will tell you if something is working or not.
 I’m a big fan of showing the “metrics” an executive or client asks for—and providing the ones you can deliver through the PESO Model.

-You know, the things that actually amount to driving an organization’s objectives.
+You know, the things that amount to driving an organization’s objectives.

 Another strategy is to start small.
-If you have a decision-maker who is a little gun-shy about adding a totally new strategy to their communications plan, start small.
-One platform, one project, or one campaign so that you, and they, can understand it and figure out how it will affect the organization.
+Start small if you have a decision-maker who is a little gun-shy about adding a totally new strategy to their communications plan.
+One platform, project, or campaign so that you and they can understand it and determine how it will affect the organization.

-The main concerns people tend to have is that something new will take too much time to learn and implement, won’t be as effective as older strategies, or aren’t as reliable.
+People tend to have the main concerns that something new will take too much time to learn and implement, won’t be as effective as older strategies, or isn’t as reliable.
 Sometimes, they may even be right.
-And sometimes they’ll have a cracker jack intern prove them wrong.
+And sometimes, they’ll have a Cracker Jack intern prove them wrong.

-It’s easier to get a yes for something small and low-risk than to implement a massive campaign.
-Sooner or later, everyone has to come to grips with what actual audiences are using and how they’re behaving.
+Getting a yes for something small and low-risk is easier than implementing a massive campaign.
+Sooner or later, everyone has to come to grips with what actual audiences use and how they behave.

 This leads me to the flip side of the problem of being stuck in the past: being SO excited about every new thing that comes along.